variancehammer/CQB/expansions.md

 *Void Exposure:* Each time a weapon with Strength 4 or greater makes a wound roll of 6+, that hit is resolved at AP -3, unless its AP value is better.
 All weapon or attacks which have a similar rule now trigger on a roll of 5+.

+*Note:* While this rule is actually marginally *less* effective than the previous 7th Edition incarnation of Rending, the overall lethality increase in 8th Edition means this rule can make things *especially* bloody.
+I advise only using this rule in *parts* of a CQB battle or special areas - a leaking reactor core, a chamber where a starship's hull has already ruptured, etc.

 ## Toxic Environments ##

 *Poisoned Air:* Each time a weapon with Strength 4 or greater makes a wound roll of 6+, that hit is resolved at AP -3, unless its AP value is better.
 All weapon or attacks which have a similar rule now trigger on a roll of 5+.